 It works by delaying the release of an egg.
 This means that it only protects you for the sex you have already had.
 It does not prevent pregnancy if you have unprotected sex in the

-The morning after pill is provided free to women under 25 years and available from a number of local pharmacies including:
+The morning after pill is available through SHiP, your GP or a number of local pharmacies including:

 Boots Drake Circus, 1 Drakes Circus, PL1 1EA